twiddlingbits/twr-wasm/docs/index.md

 [The Wasm Problem](more/wasm-problem.md) section explains why a C/C++  Runtime is needed for Web Assembly.

 ## Hello World
-Here is the simplest tiny-wasm-runtime example.
+Here is the simplest twr-wasm example.

 C code: